rsksmart/docs-style-guide/README.md

 Install Vale using the [CLI](https://vale.sh/docs/install), and integrate on VSCode to enable errors highlighting directly on the editor.

-For both cases, first you need to install Vale and clone the Documentation Styles Guide repository.
+For both ways, you need to install Vale and clone the Documentation Styles Guide repository.

 Open a new terminal and follow the next steps: